biom8er/phymes/CONTRIBUTING.md

 # run tests for the phymes-core crate
 cargo test --package phymes-core --features wsl --release

-# run tests for the phymes-etl crate with GPU acceleration
+# run tests for the phymes-data crate with GPU acceleration
-cargo test --package phymes-etl --features wsl,gpu --release
+cargo test --package phymes-data --features wsl,gpu --release
-# or run tests for the phymes-etl crate on the CPU
+# or run tests for the phymes-data crate on the CPU
-cargo test --package phymes-etl --features wsl --release
+cargo test --package phymes-data --features wsl --release

 # run tests for the phymes-ai crate with GPU acceleration with Candle assets
 cargo test --package phymes-ai --features wsl,gpu,candle --release